 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

 TheFuller’s Brewery tour starts off in the newly refurbished and refitted brewery shop which has lots of bottled goodies to buy as well as branded merchandise and your very own opportunity to refill your own ‘growler’ (I’m not sure whether this is the proper term to use in polite British brewing society – it is just the phrase they used when I visited a brewery in New Zealand).

-From the very onset of the tour, you definitely sense the history all around you – in particular, the guide draws attention to the historic wisteria in their compound, supposedly the oldest in England (another fine example of this can be found in nearby Fulham Palace, approx. a one hour work along the Thames Path from the Fullers Brewery).
+From the very onset of the tour, you definitely sense the history all around you – in particular, the guide draws attention to the historic wisteria in their compound, supposedly the oldest in England (another fine example of this can be found in nearby Fulham Palace, approx. a one hour work along the Thames Path from the Fuller’s Brewery).

 We then got to walk around the brewing section (big tanks ahoy) and factory floor (although we visited on a Saturday so none of the machinery was being used or brewing staff at work).
-If you want to see the ‘action’, it is best to take tour on a weekday.
+If you want to see the ‘action’, it is best to take theFuller’s Brewery tour on a weekday.

 One of my personal highlights was seeing the brewer’s handwritten notebooks from over 100 years ago.